AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 Further research in the reduction of headloss by varying the ratio between the diameter of the drive pipe and the diameter of the effluent pipe had yet to be explored.
 Optimizing this ratio between the diameters of the two pipes would help improve the efficiency of the ram pump.

-Regarding long-term goals, the team planned to test ram pump prototype in Ithaca water treatment plant before extending the ACVRP design to existing AguaClara plants.

 ## Bibliography
 Adelman, M. J., Weber-Shirk, M. L., Will, J. C., Cordero, A. N., Maher, W. J., Lion, L. W. (2013). "[Novel Fluidic Control System for Stacked Rapid Sand Filters](https://ascelibrary.org/doi/10.1061/%28ASCE%29EE.1943-7870.0000700).”
 Journal of Environmental Engineering 139 (7)939-946.